adobe-apiplatform/user-sync.py/docs/en/user-manual/advanced_configuration.md

 uses_business_id: True
 ```

-This essentially overrides the Business ID user type to the type of the user from the primary target, ensuring that
+This setting overrides the identity type of all users in the target to the identity type specified in the main sync config file.

-the full user lifecycle of the user on the secondary target is managed.
+**NOTE:** When using this option, it isn't sufficient to exclude users by identity type.
+Be sure to exclude by group
+(e.g. `_org_admin`) and/or email address.

 ## Custom Attributes and Mappings